 Budgets and Match Types

 Again, the single most common mistake on paid search is keeping match type at default broad.
 Beginners sometimes put in a very general term, like hiking boots, then let it run on broad.
-Because a great deal of traffic for this term won’t be from shoppers, you end-up burning through your budget.
+Because a great deal of traffic for this term won’t be from shoppers, you end up burning through your budget.

 On the other hand, if all you do is run a few exact match terms, you might not generate enough traffic to create significant results.
-You’ll control you traffic and budget, but not account for the variety of ways people might search for the idea you’re targeting.
+You’ll control your traffic and budget, but not account for the variety of ways people might search for the idea you’re targeting.

-The best strategy is start with a mix of phrase and exact match keywords that are more targeted and will generate higher quality scores.
+The best strategy is to start with a mix of phrase and exact match keywords that are more targeted and will generate higher quality scores.
 After you test which keywords are driving the best results, you can use them with broad match modifier.

-For sales and lead-generation, it’s unlikely you’ll use much broad match unless you identify an idea that really connects to your offering.
+For sales and lead generation, it’s unlikely you’ll use much broad match unless you identify an idea that really connects to your offering.
 However, you can use it for awareness campaigns or informational marketing where the keyword phrase is low-competition, low-bid.

 You have to match your daily budget to your keyword bids to make sure you have enough exposure through the day.
 For example, if the first-page bid for your keyword is $5, a daily budget of only $10 will only get you two clicks.
 But if your keyword bids are $.25, you’d have enough for 40 clicks per day.